 Steve Mould: mathematical obsession Steve Mould, Science Communicator

 Steve can be a bit obsessive at times.
 Especially with numbers.
 Join him on his descent into madness as he recounts his adventures.
 Adventures that start with a simple mathematical curiosity and end up on prime time TV.

 About Steve Mould

-Steve Mould is a science presenter and comedian who appears as the science expert on British television shows such as The One Show, Blue Peter, and The Alan Titchmarsh Show.
-He has a YouTube channel with more than 100,000 subscribers, and his videos have been watched more than a million times.
+Steve Mould is a science presenter and comedian who appears as the science expert on TV and radio.
+He has a YouTube channel with more than 100,000 subscribers.

 The fractal world Julian Gilbey, University of Cambridge